Harvey-Lab-UW/Radcliffe_etal_2024_FEM/README.md

 * **treatment**: treatment type applied to plot.
 Includes control, burn, thin, and thin plus burn units.
 See publication for more information.

-In addition, there are three metadata files included to provide additional context:
+In addition, there is one metadata files included to provide additional context:
 * **plot_level_variable_metadata.csv**: provides information on units and collection of variables, to contextualize the 'variable' and 'value' columns in the plot_level_data.csv file.
-* **plot_level_metadata.csv**: provides information at the column level for plot level data, largely duplicative of information listed above.
-* **tree_level_metadata.csv**: provides information at the column level for tree level data, largely duplicative of information listed above.